-In any spare time, which seems increasingly rare, he is an occasional science fiction writer and reviewer, and has been an Aurealis Award Short Story Judge.
-He believes strongly in the epithet ‘publish or perish’ – no matter how constant and demanding the teaching load, it is vital, as historians, to be writing.
+Dr Glenn Davies is a teacher, author, Australian republican activist and historian.
+He is Independent Australia's History Editor.
+He believes strongly in the epithet "publish or perish" — no matter how constant and demanding the teaching load, it is vital, as historians, to be writing.

-Glenn has been involved in politics since his student union days at James Cook University in the 1980s.
-Over the past twenty years he has held branch and state conference elected positions within the Queensland Teachers’ Union and the Australian Labor Party.
+Dr Glenn Davies was raised and educated in the north Queensland goldfield community of Charters Towers.
+He has been involved in politics since his student union days at James Cook University in the 1980s.
+Over the past 20 years, he has held branch and state conference elected positions within the Queensland Teachers’ Union and the Australian Labor Party.

 Dr Davies has been a member of the Australian Republic Movement since 1993.
 At the 1999 Republican Referendum, he ran the ‘Yes’ campaign at the Glasshouse Mountains booth.
 In 2007, Glenn was elected Queensland State Secretary, ARM and re-elected in 2009.
 From 2010 to 2017 he was Queensland State Convener, Australian Republic Movement and held a seat on the ARM National Committee.
 Since then he has continued as an ARM Queensland State Council elected member.

 Dr Davies was the editor of the long-running Queensland ARM quarterly newsletter, Armlet, in the late 2000s as well as the bi-monthly national Republican Roundup and monthly national Campaign Update in the early 2010s.
 He has blogged monthly since 2006 on Australian republic issues, was convener for ‘Stories of the Australian Republic’ speculative fiction short story competition (2009-2014), from which he edited Speculating on the Australian Republic: Five Award-Winning Short Stories, and in 2016 had his short story The Sunshine Republic published in 1,000 Words or Less: Flash Fiction Collection 1.